 MSCI's semi-annual index review is designed to systematically reassess the component securities of the MSCI USA Index.
-During each semi-annual index review, the universe of component securities is updated and the global minimum size range for the MSCI USA Index is recalculated, which is based on the full market capitalization and the cumulative free float-adjusted market capitalization coverage of each security that is eligible to be included in the MSCI USA Index.
-The following MSCI USA Index maintenance activities, among others, are undertaken during each semi-annual index review: the list of countries in which securities may be represented by foreign listings is reviewed; the component securities are updated by identifying new equity securities that were not part of the MSCI USA Index at the time of the previous quarterly index review; the minimum size requirement for the MSCI USA Index is updated and new companies are evaluated relative to the new minimum size requirement; existing component securities that do not meet the minimum liquidity requirements of the MSCI USA Index may be represent the security in the market investable universe); and changes in "foreign inclusion factors" are implemented (provided the change in free float is greater than 1%, except in cases of correction).
-During a semi-annual index review, component securities may be added or deleted from the MSCI USA Index for a range of reasons, including the reasons discussed with respect to component securities changes during quarterly index reviews as discussed above.
-Foreign listings may become eligible to represent securities only from the countries that met the foreign listing materiality requirement during the previous semi-annual index review (this requirement is applied only to countries that do not yet include foreign listed securities).
+During each semiannual index review, the universe of component securities is updated and the global minimum size range for the MSCI USA Index is recalculated, which is based on the full market capitalization and the cumulative free float-adjusted market capitalization coverage of each security that is eligible to be included in the MSCI USA Index.
+The following MSCI USA Index maintenance activities, among others, are undertaken during each semi-annual index review: the list of countries in which securities may be represented by foreign listings is reviewed; the component securities are updated by identifying new equity securities that were not part of the MSCI USA Index at the time of the previous quarterly index review; the minimum size requirement for the MSCI USA Index is updated and new companies are evaluated relative to the new minimum size requirement; existing component securities that do not meet the minimum liquidity requirements of the MSCI USA Index may be removed (or, with respect to any such security that has other listings, a determination is made as to whether any such listing can be used to represent the security in the market investable universe); and changes in "foreign inclusion factors" are implemented (provided the change in free float is greater than 1%, except in cases of correction).
+During a semi-annual index review, component securities may be added or deleted from the MSCI USA Index for a range of reasons, including the reasons discussed with respect to component securities that do not yet include foreign materiality requirement during the previous semi-annual index review (this requirement is applied only to countries that do not yet include foreign listed securities).
 Once a country meets the foreign listing materiality requirement at a given semi-annual index review, foreign listings will remain eligible for such country even if the foreign listing materiality requirements are not met in the future.